A B C D E F G H I J M N O P R S T V W

 Charter

-A formal document that defines the internal audit activity’s purpose, authority and responsibility.
-The internal audit charter establishes the internal audit activity’s position within the organization; authorizes access to records, personnel, and physical properties relevant to the performance of engagements; and defines the scope of internal audit activities.
+An internal audit charter is a formal document that defines the internal audit activity’s purpose, authority and responsibility.
+It establishes the internal audit activity’s position within the organization; authorizes access to records, personnel and physical properties relevant to engagement performance; and defines the scope of internal audit activities.

 Check Digit